-- 9. Refer to drawing 6716.
-Lay the underhood harness in its approximate position for final assembly with the 7-pin and 3-pin circular connectors near the driver's side firewall.
-Place the 16-pin connector just left of center near the grill, the set of four relays near the driver's side inner fender and the other set near the passenger side inner fender.
-Place the 5-pin headlight connectors at the respective headlights. - 10.
-Determine the location of the vehicle battery.
-If the battery is located on the right (passenger)
+9. Refer to drawing 6474.
+Lay the harness in it's approximate position for final assembly.
+Position the 7-pin and 3-pin circular connectors near the drivers side firewall, the 10-pin and 3-pin connectors just left of center near the grill, the relays near the drivers side inner fender and the 5-pin headlight connectors at the respective headlights.

-side or if there are two batteries configured as a 12 volt system, then proceed to step 11.

-If the battery is located on the left (driver)side of the vehicle, then the wiring harness will need to be modified, as follows.
+10. Determine the location of the vehicle battery.
+If the battery is located on the right (passenger) side or if there are two batteries configured as a 12 volt system, then proceed to step 11.
+If the battery is located on the left side of the vehicle, then the wiring harness will need to be modified, as follows.